peterpeterparker/daviddalbusco.com/src/blog/we-received-a-grant-to-port-our-web-app-to-the-internet-computer.md

 The Internet Computer is a decentralized blockchain network on which you can run smart contracts that can host web applications.
 To my mum I would even say it is like bitcoin and cloud providers had a baby.
 In that way, you get best of both worlds and therefore open a new whole area of possibilities, what DFINITY calls the "Blockchain Singularity".
 In addition, they aim to try to challenge the monopolistic position of the [GAFAM](https://en.wikipedia.org/wiki/Big_Tech).

-*****
+---

 ### Goal

-At this stage, our one and only goal is to test the feasibility of the concept: can our platform run and interact** with the Internet Computer?
+At this stage, our one and only goal is to test the feasibility of the concept: can our platform run and interact\*\* with the Internet Computer?
 Even if we are really optimistic and everything we read and tried so far seems to validate the hypothesis, the ICP and its infrastructure are still young, it has “only” been officially launched a few weeks ago, on May 7th.

-By run* I mean can we host our Progressive Web Apps, our editor, on the Internet Computer and by interact** I mean can it persist and read data, the decks and slides of the users.
+By run\* I mean can we host our Progressive Web Apps, our editor, on the Internet Computer and by interact\*\* I mean can it persist and read data, the decks and slides of the users.

-*****
+---

 ### Milestones

 To fulfill the proof of concept, and to get our grant 😜, we have defined the following three milestones which must be completed to be able to decide if yes, or no, DeckDeckGo can be migrated to the Internet Computer.

-*****
+---

 #### Milestone 1 — Offline First & Hosting